Queensland Lesbian, Gay, Bi-sexual, Transgender, Intersex, Queer + (LGBTIQ+) Roundtable

 The Roundtable will enable the Queensland Government to ensure the development and delivery of services, policies, programs and strategies are inclusive of, and responsive to, the needs of people of diverse sex, gender and sexuality.

-- representatives of Queensland Government agencies that support people of diverse sex, gender and sexuality, including:
+- representatives of Queensland Government agencies including:

 - Department of Justice and Attorney-General